marcomilon/micro-db/README.md

 $book->save();
 ```

-## How to use the QueryBuilder
+### How to use the QueryBuilder

-The queryBuilder build sql query to be sent to the database.
+The queryBuilder builds a sql query to be sent to the database.
 For example:

 ```php
 $table = 'home';